launchdotfun/smart-contracts/README.md

 ## How It Works

-PixelPad supports two main sale modes:
+LaunchDotFun supports two main sale modes:

 ### Presale Mode

 #### 1. Token Seller Setup

-The seller creates a token or deposits their standard ERC-20 token into the PixelPad contract.
+The seller creates a token or deposits their standard ERC-20 token into the LaunchDotFun contract.

 #### 2. User Contributions